You’d be surprised at how much money you spend on useless stuff.

 7. Join Cashback Websites for Discounts & Cashback Options

-Cashback websites are websites that allow consumers to join for free in order to get access to free cashback deals.
+Cashback websites are websites that allow consumers to join for free to get access to free cashback deals.
 Sites like Ebates, RetailMeNot, and iBotta are free websites that give you access to deals just for setting up a free account.

 These websites make money by referring customers to major retail stores and get a small commission for attracting customers to each retail store.
-The websites essentially take those earned commissions and give them back to the consumers in the form of cashback, while keeping a small portion for themselves.
+The sites essentially take those earned commissions and give them back to the consumers in the form of cashback, while keeping a small portion for themselves.
 It’s a win-win for everyone!

 8. No More Tax Refunds!

 We all have to pay income taxes, but I’m willing to bet that the majority of us withhold a lot more taxes from each paycheck than is necessary.
-What happens then is we await our exciting tax refund check and go spend it on more useless stuff!
+What happens then is we await our new tax refund check and spend it on more useless stuff!

 This is a common mistake that if corrected, could mean the difference of hundreds of dollars in your pocket to further your financial health.
 By withholding only, the amount that is necessary from your paychecks for taxes, you are putting more money in your pocket right now so that you can pay off debt, save more money and be in a position to better your finances over time.